-Barbara Jöstlein Currie joined the Met Orchestra in 1998, as assistant horn.
-A year later, she won the 4th horn position, which she has held since.
-Growing up in Chicago and studying with former CSO musicians Phil Farkas and Nancy Fako, she left for New York to study with former Met Principal Horn, Julie Landsman, at the Juilliard School with a full scholarship.
-During her studies, she took a year off to play third and associate horn with the Jerusalem Symphony Orchestra in Israel.
+Barbara Jöstlein Currie joined the Met Orchestra in 1998, as Assistant Horn.
+A year later, she won the 4th Horn position, which she has held since1999.
+Growing up in Chicago and studying with former CSO musicians Phil Farkas and Nancy Fako, she left for New York to study with former Met Principal Horn, Julie Landsman, at the Juilliard School on a full scholarship.
+When she was a sophomore, she was the runner-up in the Third Horn audition with the San Diego Symphony which led to the opportunity to spend a year with the Jerusalem Symphony Orchestra as their Associate and Third Horn.

-Barbara is also active in the recording industry, playing on movies such as True Grit and Contagion, and with musicians such as Tony Bennett and Sting, and has also recorded soundtracks in Los Angeles during her time off.
+Barbara is also active in the recording industry, playing both horn and Wagner tuba in movies such as True Grit and Contagion, and with musicians such as Tony Bennett, Lady Gaga and Sting, and has also records soundtracks in both NYC and Los Angeles.

-During her summers, Barbara lives in Southern California with her husband and three children, and makes frequent trips to Disneyland and the beach.
-Barbara’s brother, Thomas, is the associate principal horn of the St. Louis Symphony and played for two years with the New York Philharmonic.
+Barbara’s brother, Thomas Jöstlein, is the Associate Principal Horn of the St. Louis Symphony Orchestra and played for two years with the New York Philharmonic.